 - Report (dashboard): Indicating the status of key parameters by posting Red, Green, and Yellow to a publicly visible location.

-The Cycle of CI has been shown below in the figure 3
+The cycle of Continuous Integration has been shown below in the figure below

 - Enables a quick feedback mechanism on the build results